Meet Hans Kjetil Traen – 29 year old in charge of a billion

 Hans Kjetil is a man who seizes the possibilities.
-He has already attended Skanska Norway's leadership program LIS2, the project-education program GNIST, and is now part of the international development program, Stretch.
-In the summer, he will work on the urban railway project in Boston, USA.
+He has already attended Skanska Norway's leadership program LIS2, the project-education program GNIST, and is now part of the international development program, Skanska Stretch.
+As of August, he will work for Skanska USA Civil in Florida on a one-year assignment.

 "I've been positive and confident that I can do the jobs that I've been offered.
 I've also had a lot of competent people around me."